nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

         sudo apt-add-repository -y "deb https://artifactory.niis.org/xroad-release-deb $(lsb_release -sc)-current main"

-3. (Optional step) If you want to use remote database server instead of the default locally installed one, you need to pre-create a configuration file containing the database administrator master password.
+3. (Optional step) If you want to use remote database server instead of the default locally installed one, you need to pre-create a configuration file containing at least the database administrator master password.
 This can be done by performing the following steps:

         sudo touch /etc/xroad.properties
         sudo chown root:root /etc/xroad.properties